The KKK: Development of an Exo-Toxic Memetype

 The Development of an Exo-Toxic Memetype

 Rarely spotted in the wild these days, the albino Klansman is most often seen in the traditional garb, consisting of white sheets and a dunce hat.
-The Ku Klux Klan (KKK) was founded in Pulaski, Tennessee, in 1865 by six Confederate veterans: John C. Lester, John B. Kennedy, James R. Crowe, Frank O. McCord, Richard R. Reed, and Calvin E. Jones.
+The Ku Klux Klan (KKK) a forerunner in the exo-toxic memetype species, was founded in Pulaski, Tennessee, in 1865 by six Confederate veterans: John C. Lester, John B. Kennedy, James R. Crowe, Frank O. McCord, Richard R. Reed, and Calvin E. Jones.
 Initially, the Klan was formed as a social club for Confederate veterans, but it quickly transformed into a brainless terrorist organization with a deeply rooted ideology of racial hatred and a deep, rich love for beer, burning crosses, and being alone in the woods at night with groups of men.
+The last part is thankful – a society propagating the exo-toxic memetype is akin to a chain-smoking lung cancer patient.

 The KKK’s history can be divided into three distinct waves: